hyperstack-org/hyperstack/docs/installation/installation.md

 These steps are explained in detailed below.

-#### Yarn
+#### Yarn and Node

 Yarn is an NPM package manager.
 Its role is similar to bundler in the Ruby world.
 Like bundler it uses a `.lock` file to track the current set of dependencies.
 Unlike bundler there is no equivilent of the `Gem` file.
 Instead you add packages directly into the yarn data base by running `yarn add` commands.
+Yarn also depends on NodeJS so you will need to install that if you have not already.

 Yarn can be installed following these instructions: [Install Instructions](https://yarnpkg.com/en/docs/install#mac-stable)
+Node can be installed following these instructions: [Node Install Instructions](https://nodejs.org)

 #### The Webpacker Gem